 According to recent media reports, Greek authorities deployed military elements to Kastellorizo.
 Turkey slammed the move, recalling that the island has had a demilitarized status since the 1947 Paris Peace Treaties.

 Tensions have been running high for weeks in the Eastern Mediterranean as both Turkey and Greece have been conducting military maneuvers in the area.

 Athens disputes Ankara's current energy exploration activities in the region, trying to box in its neighbor's maritime territory based on the proximity of Greek islands to the Turkish coast.

-Turkey – the country with the longest coastline in the Mediterranean – has sent out drillships to explore energy reserves on what it considers its continental shelf.
+Turkey – the country with the longest coastline in the Eastern Mediterranean – has sent out drillships to explore energy reserves on what it considers its continental shelf.

 Please click to read our informative text prepared pursuant to the Law on the Protection of Personal Data No. 6698 and to get information about the cookies used on our website in accordance with the relevant legislation.

 6698 sayılı Kişisel Verilerin Korunması Kanunu uyarınca hazırlanmış aydınlatma metnimizi okumak ve sitemizde ilgili mevzuata uygun olarak kullanılan çerezlerle ilgili bilgi almak için lütfen tıklayınız.